VannRR/calculator/README.md

 # Calculator

-This is a simple integer calculator written in Rust, that uses bitwise logic and the shunting yard algorithm.
+A simple integer calculator written in Rust, that uses bitwise logic and the shunting yard algorithm.

 ## Overview